Fowler drives in 4 runs in Cardinals 9-2 win over Brewers

+ST. LOUIS (AP) — Dexter Fowler was focused more on his team getting a win rather than his own production.

-ST. LOUIS (AP) — Dexter Fowler hit a bases-loaded double and drove in four runs, leading the St. Louis Cardinals past the Milwaukee Brewers 9-4 on Tuesday night in the second game of the series between NL Central contenders.
+Fowler hit a bases-loaded double and drove in four runs, leading the St. Louis Cardinals past the Milwaukee Brewers 9-4 on Tuesday night in the second game of the series between NL Central contenders.

+“It’s awesome to win games like this,” Fowler said.
+“Any time you get division wins against a top-tier team in your division, that’s a plus.”

 Tyler Webb (1-1) earned his first major-league victory with one-third inning of work in his 79th career game.
-He struck out pitch-hitter Ben Gamel.
+He struck out pitch-hitter Ben Gamel on four pitches.
+Six Cardinals combined to throw 170 pitches in the game.

 The Cardinals have won nine of their last 11 games, while the Brewers have lost six of their last eight.
 St. Louis remained in first place by a half-game over the Chicago Cubs, who beat San Francisco 5-3.
 Third-place Milwaukee is four games back.